 And there, on this (second) stage, there is no equality of arms.
 Newcomers meet experienced analysts, naive people meet “greedy bankers”, financial pornography meets reputable consultants in family offices, and so on.
 The individual market participants differ not only in their skills and capabilities, but also in their motives (long-term or short-term, short or long, risk-averse or risk-orientated, and so on).

 This field of professionals and amateurs, greed and nativity, and different levels of knowledge and experience alone can cause prices to move away from the intrinsic value of the respective assets.
 The perfect examples are the bubbles that have occurred from time to time in various asset classes.
 Just take the cryptocurrency crash of 2018 as one example, which was more severe than the bursting of the dot.com bubble.
-The currencies have fallen by over 80 percent, and most of them are still far from their highs.
+The currencies have fallen by over 80 percent.

 There are hardly any brokerage costs for transactions